caltechads/ci-buildbot/README.md

 # ci-buildbot

-`ci-buildbot` is a command line tool to manage CodePipelines.
+`ci-buildbot` is a command line tool to do slack messaging from CodePipelines.

 To install: